JohanMabille/johanmabille.github.io/source/_posts/2014-10-10-writing-c-plus-plus-wrappers-for-simd-intrinsics-2.markdown

 * Memory move : _mm_load_xx, _mm_store_xx, ...
 * Setting : _mm_set_xx, _mm_setzero_xx, ...

-Some intrinsics won't be wrapped, and some of them will bu used only to build higher level functions in the wrappers.
+I will not provide wrappers for all intrinsics,  and some of them will be used only to build higher level functions in the wrappers.

 ### 1.5 Sample code